marianodato/identifyMe-api/README.md

-# identifyMe-api
+# identifyMe-backend-api
-Api for identifyMe project.
+Backend api in Grails for identifyMe project.